Description

 Social Level

-Vertical structures, person as group representative
+Vertical structures, person as collective unit

 Psychological Level